flexivian/govdoc-scanner/README.md

 - **Interactive CLI**: User-friendly command-line interfaces with guided prompts for all workflows.
 - **Multiple Input Methods**: Support for file input, manual entry, and random selection with date-based search filters.
 - **Progress Tracking**: Unified progress bar and summary for batch operations.
+- **OpenSearch Integration**: Optional integration with OpenSearch 3.1+ for full-text search, analytics, and data visualization with automated index management and bulk operations.

 ## Documentation